 4. Non-skippable in-stream video ads

-Ad blocking culture is rife, and 76% of people automatically skip ads even if they might be interested in them.
+Ad blocking culture is abundant, and 76% of people automatically skip ads, even if they might be interested in them.
 Non-skippable in-stream video ads address this concern by letting you serve ads pre-roll or mid-roll that viewers can’t skip.
 Because users can’t skip, you pay per impression (per person who sees the ad) at a cost per 1,000 views (CPM).
 These ads need to be 15 seconds long and really punchy to attract a captive audience.

 Best for: Increasing brand awareness, particularly if you have a really strong creative or message that can capture viewer attention for the entire 15 seconds.